-Lucrative deals came from unexpected places, with Albert Pujols getting $240 million from Angels owner Arte Moreno and Prince Fielder $214 million from Detroit Tigers owner Mike Ilitch.
+Lucrative deals came from unexpected places, with Albert Pujols getting $240 million from Angels owner Arte Moreno and Fielder $214 million from Tigers owner Mike Ilitch.

 "Maybe they just have more saved up or something," Boston Red Sox manager Bobby Valentine said before his team opened against the Tigers.
 "Being here in Detroit, and seeing what Mr. Ilitch is trying to do around this area and for the city of Detroit — I think spending money on his team to make this city feel proud of something is a fabulous, fabulous effort."

-Cincinnati struck a deal this week with Joey Votto for $251.5 million over 12 years — the longest contract in big league history and the third richest.
+Spreading the wealth this week, Cincinnati struck a deal with Joey Votto for $251.5 million over 12 years — the longest deal in big league history and the third richest.
 San Francisco gave Matt Cain $127.5 million over the next six seasons, the highest contract for a right-handed pitcher.